-The Piggott School is proud of its academic achievements and our Level 3 results have been exemplary for many years.
+The Piggott School is proud of its academic achievements and is currently in the top 3% of schools nationally for its A-level results.
 The school offers a wide range of A-Level and post 16 options, which can be found on the school website, allowing girls the opportunity to combine first class football training with first class education.